cterogene/cterogene-portfolio/README.md

 <img src="" width=250><br>

 # Estimated working time
- 22 hour and 50 minutes.
+ 24 hour and 50 minutes.

 ### Notes

 Building a Portfolio is a challenge.
-Ready to add Skills and Challenges for people around the world.
+Being ready to add Skills and Challenges for people around the world to see.